gabrielvettorazzi/DevFreela/Readme.md

-# Funcionalidades implementadas
+# Features that will be implemented
->- Cadastro, Atualização, Cancelamento, e Consulta de Projetos de Freelance(individuais ou lista)
+>- Registration, Update, Cancellation, and Consultation of Freelance Projects (individual or list)
->- Cadastro e Login de Usuário e de perfis Freelancer e Cliente
+>- Registration and Login of User and Freelancer and Client profiles
->- Adicionar comentários para um serviço de Freelancer
+>- Add comments to a Freelancer service
->- Definir, Iniciar e finalizar projeto
+>- Define, Start and Finish Project